PAYONE-GmbH/magento-2/README.md

 PAYONE, with headquarters in Kiel, is one of the leading payment services providers in Europe and ranks among the 50 fastest-growing technology companies in Germany.
 With its modular platform, PAYONE offers a software-as-a-service solution (SaaS) to companies for fully automated and comprehensive processing of all payments in e-commerce.
 The range of services includes the processing of payments from over 30 national and international payment methods with integrated risk management to minimise defaults in payment and fraud.
 Additional product modules make it possible to outsource the management of accounts receivable, the issuing of invoices as well as the processing of subscriptions.
 Standardised interfaces allow for a straightforward integration into existing IT and mobile system environments.
 Extensions can also be easily integrated into e-commerce systems.

 PAYONE is a company of the Saving Banks Finance Group and ist registered as a Payment Institute.
-Its clients include over 3,000 e-commerce companies from a variety of sectors and countries, including well-known companies such as Immonet, Globetrotter Ausrüstung, HD PLUS, Fujitsu, Zalando, Hawesko, Sony Music and Hallhuber.
+Its clients include over 3,000 e-commerce companies from a variety of sectors and countries, including well-known companies such as Immonet, Globetrotter Ausrï¿½stung, HD PLUS, Fujitsu, Zalando, Hawesko, Sony Music and Hallhuber.
 PAYONE has more than 100 employees.